 Deacon James Anderson

-Louisiana and a University of Louisiana, Lafayette Ragin Cajun.
-His oilfield job moved him and his wife of 33 years, Carla to Sugar Land in 2005.
-They have one daughter Megan, who is now 30 years old.
-He has recently retired from 35 years in the Oil Industry and now spends his time in ministry to the Church and Holy Name Retreat Center.
+Louisiana and a University of Louisiana, Lafayette, Ragin’ Cajun.
+His oilfield job moved him and his wife of 36 years, Carla, to Sugar Land in 2005.
+They have one daughter, Megan, who is now 33 years old.
+In 2015 he retired from 35 years in the oil industry and now spends his time in ministry to the Church and Holy Name Retreat Center.

 Graduated from the University of Santander Colombia; he has a educational background in Religious Special Education.
 He has extensive experience in the religious formation of Ministries of Children, Youth, Adults and Pedagogical Advisor as Pastoral Training Programs.